shixianliew/projectPlanets/README.md

-Repo for planets project.

-To test the website, go here: [https://raw.githack.com/shixianliew/projectPlanets/master/Experiment/index.html](https://raw.githack.com/shixianliew/projectPlanets/master/Experiment/index.html)
+# planets-task

+Authors: Jessica C. Lee & Shi Xian Liew

+Code repo for the planets + pirates task, where the aim is to accumulate points.
+Participants can click on two planets to receive rewards probabilistically (instrumental contingency).
+Clicking on a planet sometimes results in a ship appearing that either leads to a pirate attack (CS+) or nothing (CS-).

-Data for the experimental blocks have a JSON structure:
+Data for the experimental blocks is recorded continuous and have a JSON structure:
 - `all_outcomes` -  Object containing gains/losses obtained and at what time.
   - `all_outcomes.outcome` - Array containing results of each outcome (wins or nothing from trades, losses or nothing from ships).